Sbozzolo/kuibit/CONTRIBUTING.md

 8. Run `isort --profile black`.
 9. Optionally, run other static analysis tools like `pylint`, and/or `flake8` to improve your code.
+10. Check your code for type hints with `mypy`.
-10. Open a pull request.
+11. Open a pull request.
-11. Your code will be reviewed by at least one maintainer, who may request some additional changes.
+12. Your code will be reviewed by at least one maintainer, who may request some additional changes.
 At the end of the review, the contribution will be merged.